htammen/n-odata-server/README.md

 might give you a quick inside into it.

 #### OData versions
 In the meantime the current version of Odata is 4.0.
-We will try to primarily support this version of OData.
-But because there are to us very important frontend frameworks like SAPUI5/OpenUI5 that still work on older versions we will also have these in mind at any time.
+We will try to support this version.
+But because we primarily are interested in using our server with the frontend framework SAPUI5/OpenUI5 which still works on V2 we will support version 2.0 at first.

 #### OData formats
 The OData specification suggests to support [Atom](http://docs.oasis-open.org/odata/odata-atom-format/v4.0/odata-atom-format-v4.0.html)